-This past weekend at MegaCon in Orlando, Florida, comic book writer Mark Waid and comic book artist Ethan Van Sciver confronted pretend comic book artist Rob Granito over a comment he made about comic book writer Dwayne McDuffie, who died late last month.
+This past weekend at MegaCon comic book writer Mark Waid and comic book artist Ethan Van Sciver harassed pretend comic book artist Rob Granito.
+They took exception to a comment he made about comic book writer Dwayne McDuffie, who died late last month.
 Granito posted a statement on Facebook claiming that he had worked with McDuffie and he implied that the two men were friends.

-Granito never worked with McDuffie, nor were they friends.
-He simply made it up to help give himself credibility as a working professional in the comic book industry.
+Granito never worked with McDuffie, nor were they ever friends.
+He made it up to help give himself credibility as a professional comic book artist.

 Mark Waid posted about the encounter on Facebook:

 It’s just that when I heard that he’d tried to capitalize off Dwayne’s death, that was the last straw for me.
 I saw red and stormed over with Ethan.
 We were both livid.
 I told Fraudboy in no uncertain terms that I will personally contact every convention there is and warn them not to give him a table if they ever want to see me or MY friends there, EVER.
 I also screamed at him when he said “Well, truthfully–” that he is not allowed to use that word, ever, ever.
 That word means nothing coming from him.